jmadoremos/os-first-install-new/docker/download-manager/README.md

 `DIR_DOWNLOADS_ARR`

 The directory where dowloading and dowloaded movies and TV series are stored.
 This directory should contain `incomplete` and `completed` directories.
+For torrents only.

 _Required_: Yes

 `DIR_DOWNLOADS_DEEMIX`

 The directory where dowloading and dowloaded music from Deemix are stored.

+_Required_: Yes

+`DIR_DOWNLOADS_USENET`

+The directory where dowloading and dowloaded movies and TV series are stored.
+This directory should contain `incomplete` and `completed` directories.
+For usenets only.

 _Required_: Yes